|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

 Example: Fitting a linear model

-Let's now put the few concepts we have so far ---
+Let's use the concepts you have learned so far---

 - Define the model.